phillydotnet/Presentations/2023/0816-dotnet/README.md

 ```
 dir
 ```
-7. restart vs code using th ecurrent folder and review the files created
+7. restart vs code using the current folder and review the files created
 ```
 code -r .
 ```